Requirement for Official Transcripts for Transfer Students

 Transfer students making application and on academic probation from the last college attended will be placed on academic probation at Blue Mountain College.
 Transfer students making application and on academic suspension from the last college attended are not eligible for admission until they serve-out the period of suspension.
 If admitted, the student will enter on academic probation.

 After a student has been accepted for a degree at BMC and has earned a total of 64 hours toward a degree (including transferred work whether from a community or senior college), all additional credit must be earned at a senior college.
 Also, 25% of the total required degree hours must be earned at Blue Mountain College.
-Students seeking Library Media or Special Education Endorsements, must complete 50% of the required coursework at Blue Mountain College.
+Students seeking Special Education Endorsement, must complete 50% of the required coursework at Blue Mountain College.
 If a student wishes to take courses elsewhere after taking courses at BMC, they will need permission from the Vice President for Academic Affairs.
 Additionally, 12 of a student’s last 18 semester hours must be earned at Blue Mountain College (except for those students in the medical technology program or nursing programs).
 Students must obtain permission in advance from their academic advisor and the Vice President for Academic Affairs before taking a course(s) from another college while they are pursuing a degree from Blue Mountain College.

 Use of Transfer Grades

 Entering grades and cumulative grade point average(s) based on face value of the applicants transcript(s) are only used for the initial admissions decision and for the determination of financial aid and athletic eligibility.
 Grades earned in course work at other schools are not used in calculating cumulative grade point averages (CGPA) at Blue Mountain College.
 In addition, courses in which students have earned “D’s” or “F’s” are not transferrable to Blue Mountain College.
-Financial aid is only available to students applying for admission to a Blue Mountain College degree program or those who are seeking a Library Media or Special Education Endorsement.
+Financial aid is only available to students applying for admission to a Blue Mountain College degree program or those who are seeking a Special Education Endorsement.